Picture of Ricardo, seated and holding up a book

 Biography

 My work in philosophy is dedicated towards thinking through difficult histories of violence and liberation.
-I specialize in issues concerning race and the history of philosophy, and I approach these issues through European and Latin American traditions of philosophy.
+I specialize in issues concerning race, technology, and the history of philosophy, and I approach these issues through European and Latin American traditions of philosophy.
+In practice, this means I investigate how philosophers have thought about the human being and how it relates to nature, technology, society, and economy.
+My current work is oriented towards analyzing AI as a technology by way of Critical Theory, especially Frankfurt School, Black, and Latin American Critical Theory.

 Education